GillF/HierarchicalCardBoard/README.md

     rake deploy:info                        # Display deployment information

 You can find more information on installing Ruby and using rake tasks to simplify app development here: https://rally1.rallydev.com/apps/2.0p3/doc/#!/guide/appsdk_20_starter_kit

+To launch chrome with cross-origin checks and file access checks disabled, on windows it will look something like:

+    %LOCALAPPDATA%\Google\Chrome\Application\chrome.exe --disable-web-security --allow-file-access-from-files --allow-cross-origin-auth-prompt

+On mac:

+    cd /Applications
+    open Google\ Chrome.app --args --disable-web-security --allow-file-access-from-files --allow-cross-origin-auth-prompt

 ## License